 If you do not wish this data to be collected with Google Analytics via the TAC's website, you can install the "Google Analytics Opt-Out Browser Add-On" so you are not tracked into Google Analytics.
 By using the TAC's websites, you consent to the processing of data about you by Google in the manner and for the purposes set out above.
 For further information, please visit google.com/privacy.html

 We take reasonable steps to secure the information transmitted to our online services.
-However, the nature of electronic transmissions is such that there is the possibility that a third party may observe this information while it is in transit.
-You may prefer to provide information by telephone, paper mail or in person.
+However, the nature of electronic transmissions is such that there is the possibility that a third party may observe this information whilst it is in transit.
+You may prefer to provide information by telephone or paper mail or in person.

 When accessing external links provided on our site, it is recommended that you read the site-owners' privacy statement before disclosing your personal information.
 We do not accept responsibility for inappropriate use, collection, storage or disclosure of your personal information outside of our site.